We have so-o-o much snow here in the mountains. Chris, my husband, and I were like 12-year-old kids building a snowman and playing in the snow.

 What do you use to keep your students engaged and accountable during your center time?
 Do you like having worksheets that follow-up centers?
-Some schools require some sort of accountability during this time.
+Some schools require accountability during this time.
 Does yours?
 I’d love to know what the expectations for your center/station time are.

 And as always…